binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 });
 ```

-the response should be an object:
+The response should be an object:

 ```json
 {